hashgraph/hedera-services/platform-sdk/docs/proposals/README.md

 ## Delivery of A Proposal

-Once an accepted proposal has been completely implemented, tested, the code merged into `develop`, and the feature is planned to be enabled for production, the proposal's content should be merged with the documentation of the platform in `platform-sdk/docs` (or other relevant location such as `module-info.java`), as applicable, and removed from `platform-sdk/docs/proposals`.
+Once an accepted proposal has been completely implemented, tested, the code merged into `main`, and the feature is planned to be enabled for production, the proposal's content should be merged with the documentation of the platform in `platform-sdk/docs` (or other relevant location such as `module-info.java`), as applicable, and removed from `platform-sdk/docs/proposals`.
 Once the feature is live on mainnet, the status of the proposal PR in the proposal